 What are the differences between story formats?

 There are many.
-Harlowe was created to be more user-friendly in many ways.
+Harlowe and Chapbook were created to be more user-friendly in many ways.
 However, this also means that more advanced functionality is much harder or nearly impossible.
 SugarCube follows many of the patterns started with Twine 1 with a large, expanded set of functionality, but also expects some knowledge on the part of the author.
 Snowman comes with very little built-in functionality and expects the author to write or otherwise supply their own.

 The main differences between story formats come in how they handle macros.
 SugarCube, for example, supplies a large number of macros for doing many different things.
 Harlowe has less macros for authors to use, but is also aimed at a different, more general audience.